Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 I feel like the tread life wasn’t the best, but I’m sure there are worse performers out there.
 After 25k mikes, there was about 7/32-8/32 tread left.
 I like having fresh rubber and was still able to recoup almost half of my money spent by reselling the used tires.

-Normal, dry pavement performance was as expected for me.
+Normal, dry pavement performance was as expected.
 You can feel the lugs at low speeds, but they are smooth at normal and highway speeds.
-The mud terrain noise was there, but not as bad as most mud terrains.
+The mud-terrain noise was there, but not as bad as most mud-terrain tires.
 No annoying hum or drone, just slightly louder than your typical all-terrain.
-They did get quite a bit noisier as they became more worn.
+They did get quite a bit noisier as they wore down.

 Wet traction was excellent.
-They did not slip and slide on wet pavement and most importantly, no hydroplaning at highway speeds on wet roads.
-This was important to me because I do a lot of highway driving and Texas can get some crazy downpours.
+They did not slip and slide on wet pavement, and, most importantly, there was no hydroplaning at highway speeds on wet roads.
+This was important to me because I do a lot of highway driving, and Texas can get some crazy downpours.

-Surprisingly, I got to experience the tires in snow during our crazy Texas winter storm Snowmageddon.
-I don’t have a ton of experience in the snow, these seemed to do great.
-Normal driving was easy snd I even got to do some spirited driving and mild off-roading.
-I was able to maintain control easily snd even had to deal with some ice without issues.
+Surprisingly, I got to experience the tires in snow during our crazy Texas winter storm, Snowmageddon.
+I don’t have a ton of experience in the snow, but these seemed to do great.
+Normal driving was easy, and I even got to do some spirited driving and mild off-roading.
+I was able to maintain control easily and even handle some ice without issue.

-My only complaint would be the tires are a little bit hard, causing somewhat of a firm ride.
-They also required balancing more often as they wore over time.
-Most people may not have noticed, but since I do a lot of 65+ mph driving, to avoid vibrations I got them rebalanced every 5k miles or so.
+My only complaint would be that the tires are a little hard, resulting in a somewhat firm ride.
+They also required more frequent balancing as they wore over time.
+Most people may not have noticed, but since I do a lot of 65+ mph driving, I had them rebalanced every 5k miles or so to avoid vibrations.

 I replaced the Geolandars recently with BF Goodrich KM3 315/70/17.
 I only have about 1k mikes on them so far, and I love them.

 So far, they seem to be a much softer tire, offering a noticeably smoother ride.
-Some of that may be contributed to the extra width and sidewall.
+Some of that may be attributed to the extra width and sidewall.

 5. Chris Skiles (@trd.jackalope) Nitto